denizkaplanst/openvpn-v2ray/README.md

 To get started with this project, follow these steps:

 1-Install OpenVPN and v2ray client on your system.

 2-Download the OpenVPN configuration file from your VPN provider and save it in a directory (e.g., /etc/openvpn).

-3-Create a new file called "v2ray.json" in the same directory (/etc/openvpn) with the following contents:
+3-Create a new file called "v2ray.json" in the same directory (/etc/openvpn) with the following contents:  uploaded file 123

 Replace <v2ray-server-address> with your v2ray server address, <v2ray-server-port> with the v2ray server port, <v2ray-user-id> with your v2ray user ID, <v2ray-alter-id> with the v2ray alter ID, and <v2ray-server-domain> with the v2ray server domain.